 - Managing complex social demands

-When external expectations exceed what an autistic nervous system can sustainably handle, burnout follows.
-This mismatch between capacity and demand is the heart of autistic exhaustion.
+When outside expectations exceed what an autistic nervous system can handle long-term, burnout follows.
+This gap between capacity and demand is at the heart of autistic exhaustion.

 Masking and Emotional Labor

-Masking (concealing or modifying autistic traits to appear “neurotypical”) is one of the most significant causes of burnout.
+Masking (hiding or changing autistic traits to appear “neurotypical”) is one of the biggest causes of burnout.
 Common masking behaviors include:

 - Pretending to be fine